microsoft/ContextShare/duplicate-remove-work-item.md

 ## Overview

-This work item addresses code duplication patterns identified across the VS Code Copilot Catalog Manager extension codebase.
+This work item addresses code duplication patterns identified across the ContextHub extension codebase.
 The duplicates are primarily in test code but impact maintainability and consistency.

 ## Current State Analysis